Keyboard shortcuts

 -P, --profile <PROFILE> The optional profile name

 When you are a user (you have signed up to a game server), you can login.
 This creates a session, which is a shared state between the client where you logged in and the game server.
-It is not possible to start another session between this user and the game server while the user is already logged in.
+If you start another session between this user and the game server while the user is already logged in (for example from another device) this is possible, but the first session is then invalidated.

 As you can see above you need to provide 2 arguments: your username and your password.
 If you do not specify the password you will be prompted.